juhaku/utoipa/README.md

 Add minimal dependency declaration to Cargo.toml.
 ```
 [dependencies]
-utoipa = "0.1.0-beta.5"
+utoipa = "0.1.0-beta6"
 ```

-To enable more features such as use of swagger together with actix-web framework you could define the dependency as follows.
+To enable more features such as use actix framework extras you could define the dependency as follows.
 ```
 [dependencies]
-utoipa = { version = "0.1.0-beta.5", features = ["swagger_ui", "actix-web", "actix_extras"] }
+utoipa = { version = "0.1.0-beta6", features = ["actix_extras"] }
 ```

+**Note!** To use `utoipa` together with Swagger UI you can use the [utoipa-swagger-ui](https://docs.rs/utoipa-swagger-ui/) crate.

 ## Current project status

 **This project is currently in active development and not ready for PRODUCTION use!**

+The API might changes anytime before the first **stable** release while still in pre-release state.

 The basic features are nearly implemented and the it can handle the OpenApi generation in most typical situations.
 There are already prereleases available in crates.io and is still pending the first stable release.
 Before the